yahyalmh/COYO/COMMENTS.md

 * If I had more time, I would improve the app UI.

-## Mention anything that was asked but not delivered and why, and any additional comments
+## Mention anything that was asked but not delivered and why and any additional comments

 * I have tried to cover everything, but I may have forgotten something or was not implemented completely.